rakibul-islm/Online-Exam-Portal/README.md

 ## Frontend:
 Angular, Angular Material, HTML, CSS, Bootstrap
 ## Project Scope:
-**Admin:** After successfully log in, Admin will be able to prepare Quizzes, Quiz's Question, Quiz Categories, specific Exam, Exam's Question, Candidate and their reports.
+**Admin:** After successfully log in, Admin will be able to prepare Quizzes, Quiz's Question, Quiz Categories, Exam for specific Candidates, Exam's Question, Candidate and their reports.
 Email results to the candidates.

 **Candidate:** After successfully log in, Candidate will be able to participate the exam in fixed duration (auto submit enabled).